amanusk/s-tui/README.md

 Running s-tui as root gives access to the maximum Turbo Boost frequency available to your CPU when stressing all cores.
 (Currently tested on Intel only).
 Running without root will display the Turbo Boost available on a single core.

-* s-tui tested to run on Raspberry-pi 3
+* s-tui tested to run on Raspberry-Pi 3

+* If the temperature does not show up, your sensor might not be supported.
+Try opening an issue on github and we can look into it.